goriponsoft/DRAM-Tester-x1x4-lcd/README.md

 - firmware/PlatformIO/Dram-Tester-x1x4-lcd/.pio/build/Arduino_nano: Firmware compiled binary.
 You can write HEX files using AVR programmer.
 - schematic: Schematic data for KICAD7.
 - schematic/production: Gerber data for PCB ordering.

+# How to assemble
+Refer to the photo of the finished product on this page and solder and place the components according to the silk screen printing on the board.

+For the Arduino Nano, DCDC converter board, and OLED display, first solder the headers to the components, then insert the pin headers into the board and solder them.
+No other special steps are required, so follow the normal assembly method for electronic circuits.

 # Preparation
 1. Connect the Arduino nano to your PC via USB and write the compiled sketch using the Arduino IDE, or write a HEX file using PlatformIO or AVR writer.